Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Abstract

 \section{Abstract}

-The development of computer-assisted surgery systems depends on large-scale, annotated datasets.
-Current resources for cataract surgery often lack the diversity and annotation depth needed to train generalizable deep-learning models.
-To address this gap, we present a dataset of 3,000 phacoemulsification cataract surgery videos from two surgical centers, performed by surgeons with a range of experience levels.
-This resource is enriched with four annotation layers: temporal surgical phases, instance segmentation of instruments and anatomical structures, instrument-tissue interaction tracking, and quantitative skill scores based on the established competency rubrics like the ICO-OSCAR.
-The technical quality of the dataset is supported by a series of benchmarking experiments for key surgical AI tasks, including workflow recognition, scene segmentation, and automated skill assessment.
-Furthermore, we establish a domain adaptation baseline for the phase recognition task by training a model on a subset of surgical centers and evaluating its performance on a held-out center.
+Computer-assisted surgery research requires large, deeply annotated video datasets that capture clinical and technical variability.
+Existing cataract surgery resources lack the diversity and annotation depth required to train generalizable deep-learning models.
+To address this gap, we present a dataset of 3,000 phacoemulsification cataract surgery videos acquired at two surgical centers from surgeons with varying expertise.
+The dataset provides four annotation layers: temporal surgical phases, instance segmentation of instruments and anatomical structures, instrument–tissue interaction tracking, and quantitative skill scores based on competency rubrics adapted from ICO-OSCAR and GRASIS.
+We demonstrate the technical utility of the dataset through benchmarking deep learning models across four tasks: workflow recognition, scene segmentation, instrument–tissue interaction tracking, and automated skill assessment.
+Furthermore, we establish a domain-adaptation baseline for phase recognition and instance segmentation by training on one surgical center and evaluating on a held-out center.
 Ultimately, these multi-source acquisitions, multi-layer annotations, and paired skill–kinematic labels facilitate the development of generalizable multi-task models for surgical workflow analysis, scene understanding, and competency-based training research.